sucharita1/stock-analysis/README.md

 # stock-analysis
-Analysis of stocks data for DAQO present in an excel
+Analysis of green stocks for Steve's parents investment purpose